Faculty and Instructors

 Sexual Assault Nurse Examiner Training, SANE-A and SANE-P

 Christine obtained her Sexual Assault Nurse Examiner Training (SANE) in September 2002.
 In January 2003 she became the Coordinator of the Clinical Forensic Examiner Program at Abington Memorial Hospital and remained in that position until 2011.
-Currently Christine is the Trauma Program manager at the St. Christopher’s Hospital for Children, the SANE Coordinator at Crozer-Chester Medical Center as well as the SANE nurse for the Philadelphia Sexual Assault Response Center.
+Currently Christine is the Trauma Program manager at the St. Christopher’s Hospital for Children, the SANE Coordinator for Keystone Health System as well as the SANE nurse for the Philadelphia Sexual Assault Response Center.
 Christine provides lectures and on-going training to various medical providers in the areas of adult and child sexual assault.
 Christine hold a Bachelors degree in nursing, a masters degree in Forensic Medicine, as well as certifications in as SANE-A and SANE-P. She has trained nurses throughout the Montgomery, Bucks, Delaware, Philadelphia and Berks County as well as participating in the Philadelphia Sexual Assault Advisory Committee, Montgomery County Sexual Task Force and the Montgomery County Human Trafficking Task Force.

 Raymond DavisRaymond J. Davis